James Moncreiff, 1st Baron Moncreiff: Life

 For 19 years Lord Moncreiff occupied the judicial bench, presiding over the trials in the justiciary court of Chantrelle (1878), the City of Glasgow Bank directors (1878), the dynamitards (1883), and the crofters (1886).

 Extrajudicially Moncreiff was occupied in many other matters.
 As a lecturer he was in great request, and delivered numerous orations in Edinburgh and Glasgow on subjects of literary, scientific, and political interest to the Philosophical Institution, Royal Society, Juridical Society, Scots Law Society, and other bodies.
 Moncreiff also published anonymously in 1871 a novel entitled A Visit to my Discontented Cousin, which was reprinted, with additions, from Fraser's Magazine.
 He was also a frequent contributor to the Edinburgh Review.

 In 1858 Moncreiff received the honorary degree of LL.D. from the University of Edinburgh.
 From 1868 to 1871 he was rector of the University of Glasgow from which he received a second honorary doctorate of LL.D. in 1879, and in 1869 he was appointed a member of the Privy Council.
 On 23 May 1871 he was created a baronet of Kilduff in the County of Kinross in the Baronetage of the United Kingdom.
 On 9 January 1874 he was created Baron Moncreiff, of Tulliebole in the County of Kinross in the Peerage of the United Kingdom; in 1878 he was appointed a royal commissioner under the Endowed Institutions (Scotland) Act, and in 1883 he succeeded his brother as 11th baronet of Moncreiff.

 In 1870 he was elected a Fellow of the Royal Society of Edinburgh his proposer was Charles Neaves.
 He was President of the Society 1879 to 1884.

 In 1875, he became the inaugural President of the conservationist group the Cockburn Association, a position he held until 1893.

 In September 1888, Moncreiff resigned the position of Lord Justice Clerk, and took up the preparation of his Memorials.
 On these he was engaged till his death on 27 April 1895.
 He is buried with his wife in Dean Cemetery in west Edinburgh.

 Artistic recognition

 A full length portrait by Sir George Reid hangs in Old Parliament Hall next to the Supreme Court of Scotland.

 Family

 On 12 September 1834 Moncreiff married Isabella Bell (d.1881), only daughter of Robert Bell FRSE (1781–1861), procurator of the Church of Scotland, and Sheriff of Berwickshire and Haddingtonshire.
 They lived at 47 Moray Place in the west end of Edinburgh.

 They had two daughters and five sons.
 Their eldest son Henry Moncreiff, 2nd Baron Moncreiff sat from 1888 under the title of Lord Wellwood, as a Lord of Session.

+In popular culture

+Moncreiff was portrayed by Walter Carr in the Granada Television series Lady Killers, in an episode depicting the trial of Madeleine Smith.